mathew-fleisch/rental-coding-challenge/README.md

  - To see the suggested price for the four sample units for sale, click the buttons above the calculator to quickly toggle between the different values.

 ## Notes
-If I were to do this again I would use a front-end framework like AngularJS to accomplish the same task.
+If I were to do this again, I would use a front-end framework, like AngularJS, to accomplish the same task.
+This would cut down on the amount of code and make it easier for multiple developers to work on the codebase.
+During the time allotted, I chose to prototype with js/jquery instead of the better long-term MVC option.